 EFI boot error messages:

-If you encounter EFI boot error messages while booting from USB media or your bootable USB drive is not detected during the booting process, please check the following:
+If you encounter EFI boot error messages while booting from USB media or your bootable USB drive is not showing (bootable device not detected), please check the following:

 Prepare USB media for bootable installation:

-To prepare a USB media for Microsoft Windows installation you need to use a special utility in order to make the USB drive bootable.
+To install Windows from USB media you need to need to use a special utility in order to make the USB drive bootable.
 The most common utility is provided by Microsoft and known as Windows Installation Media.
 An alternative option is to use the Rufus utility as it has a very flexible approach.
 Unlike Microsoft tool, this utility has many options that can be configured to meet your requirements.

 Hardware BIOS options also must have the correct settings to enable the system to boot.
 Usually the BIOS options are accessed by pressing a special function key such as F2 after powering up the system.
+For example to boot Windows 7 in UEFI mode you must have a supported motherboard with efi mode enabled.
 The figure below shows a BIOS screen taken from a Dell computer.
 Modern systems commonly include four options for booting: Legacy MBR, Legacy UEFI (CSM), UEFI only and Secure Boot.
 Once again, these options must be aligned with the format of the internal hard drive and bootable media type.